almostserena/prototype-documentation/_pages/italiano.md

 </p>

 <p>
-The last thing to connect is the button: take it and solder two cables to two opposite headers, then slip them trough the button hole, from the top, and push it all the way down, until it stops.
+L'ultima cosa da connettere è il bottone: prendetelo e saldate due cavi con due header opposti,  is the button: take it and solder two cables to two opposite headers, then slip them trough the button hole, from the top, and push it all the way down, until it stops.
 Now flip the board, you should have the two wires coming out of the hole.
 Connect them as in the illustration: one straight to 5V, the other one to GND using a 10k Resistor.
 Then connect it to an Arduino digital pin from the button-end of the resistor, in this example we used pin number 50.
 </p>
 </div>